Free delivery on orders over £100

 Witch hazel is often mixed with alcohol to make it into a skincare product.
 This makes it especially drying and potentially damaging to easily irritated skin.

 Although witch hazel is derived from a plant and is full of antioxidants, those with sensitive skin still need to be careful.
 Introduce this product slowly and be sure to use a witch hazel product that doesn’t contain any added fragrances.
-It can be beneficial for those who are acne-prone or have oily skin and sensitive skin, but those with dry sensitive skin may be better off avoiding it all together.
+It can be beneficial for those who are acne-prone or have oily skin and sensitive skin, but those with dry sensitive skin may be better off avoiding it altogether.

 Vitamin E